samsonajohnson/samsonajohnson.github.io/research-pages/romanst.md

 ## Dust Map of the Galactic Center

 I also spent the summer of 2019 working on making an extinction map towards the Galactic bulge using UKIRT data.
-I am advising OSU undergraduate [Aiden Zelakiewicz](https://www.linkedin.com/in/zelakiewicz) to finish this work, which will be used in finding the final location the *Roman* Galactic Exoplanet Survey fields.
+I am advising OSU undergraduate [Aiden Zelakiewicz](https://www.linkedin.com/in/zelakiewicz) to finish this work, which will be used in finding the final location the *Roman* Galactic Bulge Time Domain Survey fields.
 ![A_K](../assets/img/A_K.png)

 ## Predicting *Roman*'s ability to detect primordial black holes